Mastek Blog

 Improving: Efficient test processes

-• A testing leadership structure is place with a measured plan for improvement.
-There are controlled testing risks, quality and costs with regular reviews and lessons learned
+• A testing leadership structure is placed with a measured plan for improvement.
+There are controlled testing risks, quality, and costs with regular reviews and lessons learned

 • The team has the capacity to make process improvements and be responsive to the needs of the business.
 Team training is prevalent and the organisation has an established testing methodology